blkzen/Facial-Expression-Recognition/README.md

 ## Goals
-Purge potential bias and inconsistencies from data
+•Purge potential bias and inconsistencies from data

-Explore dimensionality and determine accurate parameters of model
+•Explore dimensionality and determine accurate parameters of model

-Generate model
+•Generate model

-Optimize model
+•Optimize model